d1sq/d1sq/README.md

 - 👋 Hi, I’m @d1sq
-- 👀 I’m interested in JavaScript frameworks like React or Angular
+- 👀 I’m interested in Typescript frameworks like Angular or NestJs
-- 🌱 I’m currently learning frontend-development
+- 🌱 I’m working as frontend-developer
 - 📫 How to reach me tg @re_dev

 <!---